samuelzurowski/CSCI3330-Project-1/README.md

 # DLX File Encoder
-This is a project for CSCI3330 (Computer Architecture/Org)
+This is a project for CSCI3330 - Computer Architecture
 ## The purpose
 This is a file encoder for [DLX Assember](https://en.wikipedia.org/wiki/DLX) essentially it takes a text file with instruction and gives the hexadecimal output for that file.